-This month, we’re featuring Brandon B., an experienced RN, world traveler, volunteer, and Vero MSN (most valuable nurse).
+This month, we’re featuring Brandon B., an experienced RN, world traveler, volunteer, and Vero Nurse Spotlight.
 It’s exciting to see Brandon enjoy the journey of travel nursing.
 Keep reading to learn more about Brandon.

 What did you choose travel nursing as a profession?